About Talks and Posters

 accomodate will be offered the possibility to prepare a poster.

 Results of the selection will be communicated to

 the interested people by e-mail.
 Soon after, the definitive program will

 be published on the Web page of the workshop.
 Details will be circulated

-to the relevant people around the end of May, 1999.
+to the relevant people around the second week of September, 2001.

 relevance of the proposed talk to the main topics

 Inscription for a talk / poster

 If you want to inscribe yourself for a short talk